Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 Be transparent to establish trust.
-Start with, for example, your production or hiring processes.
-Also, always aim to define sustainable marketing strategy for your company that you will be able to follow through.
+For example, start with your production or hiring processes.
+Furthermore, always aim to define sustainable marketing strategy for your company that you will be able to follow through.

 The idea behind Patagonia’s sustainable marketing strategy:

 Patagonia is a household name in sustainable marketing.
-They’re first and foremost, a company that is producing outerwear.
+First and foremost, they’re a company that is producing outerwear.